 Top 10 Most Fashionable & Sustainable Sunglasses

 Down below I have made a list of the most fashionable eco-friendly sunglasses for the eco-conscious women, who have an eye for style.
 Does it sound like you?
-Then take a look at these 10 sustainable sunglass brands, that all take “fashion with a purpose” serious and give back to the earth without expecting anything in return.
+Then take a look at these 10 sustainable sunglass brands, that all take “fashion with a purpose” seriously and give back to the earth without expecting anything in return.

 Eco materials: Repurposed bamboo, repurposed wood, cellulose acetate